Help is available every step of the way.

-You can delete the myGovID app from your phone.
-This removes any access to your digital identity and your data will remain safe and secure.
+You can delete the myGovID app from your device.
+This prevents access to your digital identity on your device, while your information remains safe and secure.

-Your myGovID still exists even if you have deleted the app.
-If you would like to delete your myGovID entirely contact the ATO on 1300 287 539 and select option 2.
+If you would like to discuss deactivating your myGovID so it cannot be used, contact the ATO on 1300 287 539 and select option 2.

 Can I change my email?